gregstoll/populationcenters/README.md

 - 1 county: 0.7 seconds
 - 2 counties: 372 seconds (6.2 minutes) - this is ~3x faster than the previous fastest non-parallel version!
+This was cool because I could see all my CPUs get pegged at 100% :-)

+TODO - desktop timing?

+TODO - chunk Vec's

+TODO - make DistanceCache weighted by population